dm0-/installer/README.md

 **Prepopulate a Wine prefix for the game containers.**  I need to figure out what Wine needs so it can initialize itself in a chroot instead of a full container.
 The games currently generate the Wine prefix (and its `C:` drive) every run as a workaround.
 By installing a prebuilt `C:` drive and Wine prefix with the GOG registry changes applied, runtime memory will be reduced by potentially hundreds of megabytes and startup times will improve by several seconds.

 **Provide server examples.**  The only bootable system examples right now are simple standalone workstations.
 I should try to generalize some of my server configurations, or set up a network workstation example with LDAP/Kerberos/NFS integration.
 Also, something should demonstrate persistent encrypted storage, which servers are going to require.
 (Just add one line to `/etc/crypttab` and `/etc/fstab` to mount `/var`.)

+**Add compatibility with UAPI stuff.**  Since this project began, the UAPI Group has tried to standardize a lot of areas related to this project.
+An optional switch that builds images targeting their more opinionated standards could be a nice alternative to the generalized methods used here.